Position title: Associate Professor, Sociology

 Phone: (608) 262-9856

-As an Associate Professor of Sociology at the University of Wisconsin-Madison and a Research Affiliate at the Center for Demography and Ecology (CDE) and the Center for Demography of Health and Aging (CDHA), I study the dynamics of population aging and health across the life course, with particular emphasis on early and mid-life factors that influence health disparities at older ages.
+As an Associate Professor of Sociology at the University of Wisconsin-Madison, Training Director at the Center for Demography of Health and Aging (CDHA), and the Director of the Wisconsin Longitudinal Study, I study the dynamics of population aging and health across the life course, with particular emphasis on early and mid-life factors that influence health disparities at older ages.
 My training in demography, gerontology, and biostatistics enables me to draw on theories and methods from both public health and the social sciences in studying the social determinants of health in later life.

 My work focuses on health heterogeneity, including methodological inquiries that bring to light the variability masked by aggregate population health statistics and applied research that explores links between social stratification and health disparities.
 My research agenda links individual health patterns with aggregate demographic trends within three lines of inquiry: (1) health and inequality across the life course; (2) global aging, migration, and health; and (3) the formal demography of longevity.
 I am the Associate Director of Training for CDHA, and organize the Demography Training Seminar, which provides professional development opportunities for graduate students in the Demography training program.